 - a.
-For the purpose of determining a member who shall be entitled to attend the 3rd AGM, the Company shall be requesting from Bursa Malaysia Depository Sdn.
-Bhd. in accordance with Clause 18.7(b) of the Constitution of the Company and Section 34(1) of Securities Industry (Central Depositories) Act, 1991 ("SICDA") to issue a General Meeting Record of Depositors as at 10 January 2023.
+For the purpose of determining a member who shall be entitled to attend the 4th AGM, the Company shall be requesting from Bursa Malaysia Depository Sdn.
+Bhd. ("Bursa Depository") in accordance with Clause 18.7(b) of the Constitution of the Company and Section 34(1) of Securities Industry (Central Depositories) Act, 1991 ("SICDA") to issue a General Meeting Record of Depositors as at 22 January 2024.
 Only a depositor whose name appears on such Record of Depositors shall be entitled to attend the said meeting or appoint proxies to attend and/or speak and/or vote on his/her behalf. - b.
-A member entitled to attend and vote at the 3rd AGM is entitled to appoint a proxy/proxies to attend, speak and vote instead of him.
+A member entitled to attend and vote at the 4th AGM is entitled to appoint a proxy/proxies to attend, speak and vote instead of him.
 A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy.
 There shall be no restriction as to the qualification of the proxy.
 A proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak and vote at the meeting. - c.
-A member may, subject to Notes (d) and (e) below, appoint more than 1 proxy to attend and vote at the 3rd AGM, to the extent permitted by the Act, SICDA, ACE LR of Bursa Securities and the Rules of Bursa Malaysia Depository Sdn.
-Bhd.
-Where a member appoints 2 proxies to attend and vote at the 3rd AGM, such appointment shall be invalid unless the member specifies the proportion of his/her shareholding to be represented by each proxy. - d.
+A member may, subject to Notes (d) and (e) below, appoint more than 1 proxy to attend and vote at the 4th AGM, to the extent permitted by the Act, SICDA, ACE LR of Bursa Securities and the Rules of Bursa Depository.
+Where a member appoints 2 proxies to attend and vote at the 4th AGM, such appointment shall be invalid unless the member specifies the proportion of his/her shareholding to be represented by each proxy. - d.
 Where a member of the Company is an authorised nominee as defined under SICDA, it may appoint at least 1 proxy but not more than 2 proxies in respect of each securities account it holds to which shares in the Company standing to the credit of the said account. - e.
-Where a member of the Company is an exempt authorised nominee which hold shares in the Company for multiple beneficial owners in 1 securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+Where a member of the Company is an exempt authorised nominee which hold shares in the Company for multiple beneficial owners in 1 securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - f.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or, in the event the appointer is a corporation, the instrument appointing a proxy must be either under the appointer's Common Seal or under the hand of an officer or attorney duly authorised.

-NOTICE OF THIRD (3RD) AGM (CONT'D)
+NOTICE OF FOURTH (4TH) AGM (CONT'D)

-Notes (cont'd):
+Notes (Cont'd):

-(1) Information for Shareholders/Proxies (cont'd)
+(1) Information for Shareholders/Proxies (Cont'd)